According to Hubspot, companies that blog have 97% more inbound links. But, you already know blogging is valuable, which is why you already have one.

 - Writing long content doesn’t mean more people will read it.
 Try and keep your content under 1500 words.

 - Use pictures to help increase readability.
-But when your posts are under 1500 words, try and limit the amount of pictures you use to 3.
+But, when your posts are under 1500 words, try to limit the amount of pictures you use to 3.

 - By writing a conclusion and clearly labeling it, you’ll get more people to scroll to the bottom of your blog post.
 It will increase your scroll-ability by 10%.

-Another way to the three metrics described above is to know exactly who you are writing for.
+Another way to improve the three metrics that I described above is to know exactly who you are writing for.
 Alexa can help with audience demographics, identifying age brackets, gender and educational level.